 - Cancer Prevention and Control

-Jill Hamilton, RN, PhD, FAAN, is Acting Associate Professor at the Nell Hodgson Woodruff School of Nursing at Emory University in Atlanta, Georgia.
+Jill Hamilton, RN, PhD, FAAN, is Associate Professor at the Nell Hodgson Woodruff School of Nursing at Emory University in Atlanta, Georgia.
 Dr. Hamilton previously held faculty positions at Johns Hopkins University and University of North Carolina at Chapel Hill where she was a tenured Associate Professor.

 Dr. Hamilton was a Georgia Cancer Coalition Distinguished Cancer Scholar from 2003-2007 and a member of the 2014 Class of the UNC Thorp Faculty Engaged Scholars.
 She is currently a Fellow in the American Academy of Nursing and a Faculty Scholar of the Center for Spirituality, Theology & Health at Duke University.

 Dr. Hamilton earned her BSN, MSN, and PhD in nursing from the University of North Carolina at Chapel Hill, a BS in Accounting from North Carolina Central University, and postdoctoral training in the nursing care of older adults at the Oregon Health & Science University.

 Dr. Hamilton's research interests include health disparities, social and cultural factors that influence health, and the coping strategies used among older African American cancer survivors and their families.
 She has developed measures of coping and spirituality and has conducted research to examine ways sociocultural factors influence how older African Americans use social support and spirituality.